Forex trading for beginners Part 1: Financial Markets

 1. “FOREX is like playing roulette”:

 One of the most common misconceptions is that trading in the FOREX market is akin to gambling, where participants place bets and, while some win big, most lose.
-However, this is far from the truth.
-Unlike roulette, the movement of currency exchange rates is governed by specific patterns.
-A currency’s value is determined by:

 • Economic performance of the country.